 Class attendance has a direct effect on successful course completion.
-If students do not attend class before the refund deadline (as indicated on the Registration, Refund, and Withdrawal Dates chart on the website), they may be withdrawn from the course with no refund.
+If students do not attend at least one class meeting before the refund deadline (as indicated on the Registration, Refund and Withdrawal Dates chart on the website), they may be withdrawn from the course with no refund.
 Students may be administratively withdrawn at any time if they are not actively attending and pursuing course objectives.
 See "Withdrawals" for more information.